 Our process is focused on getting projects done swiftly with as little of our client's valuable time as possible.
 None of our clients have to become de facto designers or learn complicated lingo.
 We keep things straightforward and practical.
 An typical website project takes eight to twelve weeks from the intake interview, but certain circumstances can make things go faster or slower.

 All relationships with us start with a zoom meeting or phone call so that we can learn about the law firm, its clients, history, current marketing, goals, target audience, past website experiences, and more.

-Once a client signs on, we'll do an intake interview.
-This is a 90 minute phone conference between the law firm, our website architect, Chris, Our Writing Director, Merrill and our project manager, Michele.
+Once a client signs on, we'll schedule an intake interview.
 Anyone at the firm who has a strong opinion about how the website turns out should be on this call.
 Many clients describe these calls as a "great therapy session".
-We'll be diving deep into what makes the firm tick, who its clients are, features and content we should include, the direction the design should take and more.
-During the call, Chris and Merrill will take the lead, Chris will also be sketching out ideas, Merrill will be plotting on content and Michele will be furiously taking notes and setting up the project roadmap.
+We'll be diving deep into what makes the firm tick, who its clients are, the features and content we should include, the direction the design should take, and more.
 This call is recorded so that everyone on the project has access to this critical information.
-One of the main goals of the call is to decide on a main direction for the design.
+One of the main goals of the call is to decide on the main direction for the design.
 Design layouts and ideas can be viewed here.

-Just like a traditional architect lays out blueprints for a new house, Chris, our website architect will take all the big ideas from the interview and turn them into a blueprint, a.k.a wireframe, for the website.
-This is a rough, but fairly accurate depiction of how the major pieces of the website are going to be laid out.
+Just like a traditional architect lays out blueprints for a new house, our creative director will take all the big ideas from the interview and turn them into a blueprint, a.k.a wireframe, for the website.
+This is a rough, but a fairly accurate depiction of how the major pieces of the website are going to be laid out.

 Unlike traditional architecture, wireframing doesn't take terribly long because we don't have to walk around with a tape measure and compass.